robertcedwards/juice-docs/docs/dao/process.md

 Each member may cast one vote per JBX held on each proposal.
 Members may delegate their voting power via Snapshot.

-**Proposals which receive at least 80,000,000 affirmative JBX votes amounting to at least 66% of total votes are queued for execution.
-"Abstain" votes are not included in these counts.**
+**Proposals which receive at least 100,000,000 affirmative JBX votes amounting to at least 66% of total votes are queued for execution. *For*, *Against* and *Abstain* votes all count towards quorum.**

 #### Step 3 - Execution